 Arrive Zermatt 15.14

-Hopefully well refreshed after our three-night stay in the world’s most romantic city, we are back on the rails as we head to the Alps.
-Get ready for some sensational alpine scenery as we journey across the border into Switzerland.
-Changing trains at Basel, which actually borders three countries (France, Germany and Switzerland) we travel on to Geneva.
+This morning we are back on the rails as we head to the Alps.
+The alpine scenery is sensational as we journey across the border into Switzerland.
+Changing trains at Basel, which borders three countries (France, Germany and Switzerland) we travel on to Geneva.
 Here we change again for the train to beautiful Zermatt, in the shadow of the mighty Matterhorn.

-What a journey we have in store today as we travel on the world-famous Glacier Express to St Moritz.
+This morning we travel on the world-famous Glacier Express to St Moritz.
 ‘Express’ is something of a misnomer as the train takes eight hours to travel 290 km.
-But why rush when you are travelling through some of Switzerland’s, if not the world’s, most spectacular scenery?
+But why rush when you are travelling through some of Switzerland’s, if not the world’s, most spectacular scenery!
 It’s a phenomenal railway journey and undoubtedly one of the major highlights of our entire trip.
 Arriving in the ski resort of St Moritz, we make the short walk to our hotel.

 Depart St Moritz 09.02